By Janine Wertheim

 Universal life insurance products were just getting started.
 Our firm was selling a lot of Liberty Life Insurance, and the partners were invited to a Top Producers trip in 1983.
 They met a man who owned a large insurance marketing organization (IMO) in Omaha, Neb., serving 10,000 agents.
 The partner with securities expertise decided to form a broker-dealer with the owner of the IMO and get the insurance agents to sell securities.
 He offered me the opportunity to relocate and become a part of their new venture.
 I flew out to Omaha, and they offered me the job.
 At first, I declined because I just couldn’t imagine living so far away from my family.
 The Omaha partner called and convinced me I had nothing to lose and everything to gain.
 He even told me he would move me back if I didn’t like it after six months.
 He was right, and I never moved back.

 I’ve made it my personal mission to advocate for women in financial services because I’m convinced this is a great business for women and our industry is so much better off when we have diverse insight and conversation.

-My current role at Securities America allows me to interact with advisors regularly and to keep a pulse on changes and concerns.
-I love serving advisors because I firmly believe in the value they bring to people with life’s most personal decisions that involve money and so much more.
+My current role at Securities America allows me to interact with financial professionals regularly and to keep a pulse on changes and concerns.
+I love serving financial professionals because I firmly believe in the value they bring to people with life’s most personal decisions that involve money and so much more.
 I’ve made it my personal mission to advocate for women in financial services because I’m convinced this is a great business for women and our industry is so much better off when we have diverse insight and conversation.
-I’m proud of the steps that Securities America has taken to support women advisors, emerging women leaders and women investors.
+I’m proud of the steps that Securities America has taken to support women advisors, emerging women leaders, and women investors.